akhyarkamili/cl/README.md

 A small wrapper around `claude -p` that I keep on my `PATH`.

 It exists so I can fire off a one-shot Claude prompt from the shell without typing the same flags every time.
-This is an example of how I set it up — not a polished, reusable tool.

 ## What it does

-`cl` runs `claude -p` with a few opinionated defaults:
+`cl` runs `claude -p` with a few defaults:

 - `--model sonnet`
 - `--effort low`
 - `--dangerously-skip-permissions`

-Any other flags you pass are forwarded to `claude`, and you can override the
+Any other flags I pass are forwarded to `claude`, and I can override the
 defaults:

 - pass `--model` / `--effort` explicitly to override those defaults